Charm physics: Exclusive charm hadron decays

 The double-tag method at BESIII allows to measure absolute branching fractions.
 For example, for a generic (semi-)leptonic decay, the branching fraction is defined as

-where $N_{\mathrm{signal/ tag}}$ and $\epsilon^i_{\mathrm{signal}}/\epsilon^i_{\mathrm{tag}}$ are the yields and signal selection efficiencies for the signal/ tag modes, respectively.
+where $N^i_{\mathrm{tag}}$ and $\epsilon^i_{\mathrm{tag}}$ are the yield and selection efficiency for a given tag mode $i$, respectively; $N^i_{\mathrm{signal}}$ and $\epsilon^i_{\mathrm{signal}}$ are the yield and selection efficiency, respectively, for the signal mode provided that the tag mode $i$ has been reconstructed simultaneously with the signal side.
+The total signal yield in a presence of a tag is then a sum of all contributions, $N_{\mathrm{signal}}=\Sigma_i N^i_{\mathrm{signal}}$.
 The summation index $i$ runs over the number of tag modes used in a particular analysis.
 The efficiencies are typically determined with a Monte Carlo (MC) simulation sample selected with the same criteria as the data sample, and fitted with the same fitting procedure, and the efficiencies are given by the ratio of the MC yields with respect to the total number of simulated events.
 The derivation of Eq.~\ref{eq:doubletag} can be found in the original paper by the MARK-III experiment where the double tag technique was first used~\cite{MARK-III:1985hbd}.\\

 To illustrate how challenging the environment in which decays with a tau lepton are reconstructed can be, Figs.~\ref{sec5.1:fig1.1}, and~\ref{sec5.1:fig1.2} show a comparison between the distribution of the missing mass for the muonic decay $D^+\rightarrow \mu^+\nu_\mu$~\cite{BESIII:2013iro} and for the tauonic decay $D^+\rightarrow \tau^+\nu_\tau$~\cite{BESIII:2019vhn}, respectively.
 The tau lepton is reconstructed via the $\tau^+\rightarrow\pi^+\bar{\nu}_\tau$ decay, with an additional missing particle.
 Note that in Fig.~\ref{sec5.1:fig1.2}, the signal distribution in gold is asymmetric due to the missing tau neutrino from the $D^+$ decay, and the tau anti-neutrino from the tau decay.\\